Room Selection

 Benefits of choosing a Residential CAT Community:

-• Residential CAT Community students can choose their space before the rest of the crowd, and they live, eat, sleep, study and socialize near each other, in addition to taking classes together.
+• Residential CAT Community students are assigned their space before the rest of the crowd, and they live, eat, sleep, study and socialize near each other, in addition to taking classes together.

 • It's easy to meet other first-year students who are interested in and excited about similar topics to you.